Beans, beans, the magical fruit. The more you eat, the… less you puke? My experience with the “Beans for Pregnancy Nausea” morning sickness cure.

 - Eat beans = cleaner bile, less bile = less nausea!

-The page on gallbladder disease recommends eating 3 cups of beans daily, spread out into 6 1/2 cup servings.
+The page on gallbladder disease recommends eating 3 cups of beans daily, spread out into six 1/2 cup servings.
 The point of this is to keep the soluble fiber in the body at all times so it can soak up and bind with the dirty bile.
 Eventually there will be only clean bile!

 I’ve been eating beans as soon as I wake up (around 5 am), then again every time I eat.
 I eat about 1/4 – 1/2 cup at a time.
 When I run errands, I take a commuter coffee cup and… fill it with beans.

 I bought Katie’s Everything Beans book to get more ideas on incorporating beans into my meal planning.
-It’s fine to just sit down with a bowl of beans, thankfully I love beans.
+It’s fine to just sit down with a bowl of beans, because thankfully I love beans.
 But as the pregnancy progresses and my food aversions get stronger, it will be more difficult, I’m sure.

 Here are a few more tips for eating beans for pregnancy nausea: